blackmarketer/networking-ca1/README.md

 ## Overview

-This project automates the deployment of a web application using Terraform for infrastructure provisioning and GitHub Actions for CI/CD.
+This project automates the deployment of a containerized web application using Terraform for provisioning cloud infrastructure, Ansible for configuration management, and Docker for containerization.
+Continuous Integration and Continuous Deployment (CI/CD) is managed through GitHub Actions, providing a streamlined, repeatable, and automated workflow from code commit to production deployment.

 ## Project Structure

 - `.github/workflows/` – Contains GitHub Actions workflow files for automation.
+- `ansible/` – Ansible playbook for configuration management and application deployment.
-- `webapp/` – Directory for the web application's source code.
+- `webapp/` – Directory for the web application's source code and Docker container file.
 - `main.tf` – Terraform configuration file defining the infrastructure resources.
 - `backend.tf` – Terraform backend configuration for state management.

 ## Automation Flow